lslezak/yast-container/README.md

 The goal is to decrease the size of the system and avoid unnecessary dependencies.

-Using a separate container would also allow upgrading the tools, libraries and languages without affecting the users.
-I.e. we could use newer Ruby in YaST and still keep the old one in SLE/Leap.
+Using a separate container would also make upgrading the tools, libraries and languages easier, without affecting the users.
+We could use newer Ruby in the YaST container and keep the old one in SLE/Leap for backward compatibility.

 ## Proof of Concept

-This repository contains some scripts and container definition
+This repository contains some scripts and container definitions.

-*Note: The containers use the openSUSE Leap 15.3 system and should be used for managing an openSUSE Leap 15.3 system.
+*Note: The containers use the openSUSE Leap 15.3 base system and should be used for managing an openSUSE Leap 15.3 system.
 If you use a different version adapt the `Dockerfile` accordingly.*